 Fifteen percent (15%) of the Fiscal Year HOME funding allocation will be set aside for CHDO's.
 Applications will be accepted from certified CHDO's for CHDO eligible activities through a competitive application process.
-If through this process, not all of the funds are allocated in the specified funding cycles, WCDA will allocate the funds to eligible projects through a second competitive application process or to projects meeting the minimum ranking criteria on a first-come, first-served basis as determined by WCDA in its sole discretion.
+If through this process, not all of the funds are allocated in the specified funding cycles, WCDA will allocate the funds to eligible CHDO projects through a second competitive application process or to projects meeting the minimum ranking criteria on a first-come, first-served basis as determined by WCDA in its sole discretion.
 Ten percent of this set aside may be available for which CHDOs may apply for Project Specific Technical Assistance and Site Control Loans.

-CHDO General Operating costs and Capacity Building Reserve
+CHDO General Operating Costs

 Approximate funding as disclosed in the Current Year Summary Attachment "A" will be set-aside in this category.
-CHDO's may apply to WCDA on an annual basis, prior to September 1st of each year, for Operating Costs and/or Capacity building funds.
+CHDO's may apply to WCDA on an annual basis, prior to September 1st of each year, for General Operating Costs.